Keeping in touch using a video call

-You can download Twitter as an app on your phone or tablet, as well as access it through an internet browser.
-Read our tips on downloading apps.
+You can download Twitter as an app on your phone or tablet, as well as accessing it through an internet browser.
+Click here to find out more about how to download apps.

 Twitter encourages public conversation – this means anyone can see what you write or reply to, but you can change your privacy settings.
 Read our tips below for more information.